Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Discussion

 Our framework is primarily built on the concept of stratification, which partitions the sample into multiple strata that satisfy the valid IV condition while capturing local exposure information.
 Once stratification is established, downstream analyses can be applied directly to the stratum-specific estimates using the methods introduced in this article to investigate the effect shape.
 Importantly, this post-stratification approach eliminates the need to impose assumptions on the confounding pattern and remains effective in scenarios involving binary or weak IVs—situations that pose challenges for existing IV methods, including those based on IV regression and control functions.
 This provides an alternative strategy for conducting nonlinear analyses using our framework, not only in Mendelian randomization but also across a broad range of IV applications in various fields.
 Essentially, our framework replaces the stringent requirements on IV type and confounding structure imposed by most nonlinear IV methods with a stratification requirement.
 This is particularly attractive in practice, as reliable stratification can be achieved by selecting on measurable covariates that affect the exposure and are not colliders of the instrument and confounding factors.
 When stratification is performed directly on counterfactual exposures using the approaches introduced (e.g. the doubly-ranked stratification approach), assumptions such as the rank-preserving assumption become necessary.
 However, in certain experimental or observational settings, ensuring the plausibility of this stratification assumption can be more feasible than satisfying the assumptions required by other nonlinear IV methods.
 Given that weak and binary instruments are common in practice, a stratification-based approach provides a straightforward and practical solution for analyzing potentially complex effect shapes.
+When high-dimensional instruments (e.g., multiple genetic variants) are available, one can first merge them into a single instrument, such as a polygenic score, and then conduct stratification based on this one-dimensional instrument, hence making the analysis easily scalable for high-dimensional instruments.
+Once strata have been created, IV estimation within the strata can be performed either using the one-dimensional score or using the high-dimensional instruments.
 Nevertheless, caution is needed regarding the reliability of stratification.
 As with most assumptions involving counterfactual variables in causal inference, our stratification assumption is inherently unverifiable.
 It can only be partially assessed through methods such as triangulation frameworks, including the negative control design we implemented in our real-world application.
 With advancements in counterfactual-variable-based stratification methodologies and the integration of additional data into the stratification process, achieving reliable stratification will become increasingly feasible.
 This reinforces the potential of our framework as a promising direction for nonlinear effect analysis.